Find your local branch

 Diseases are transmitted by mosquitoes because their mouthparts form a needle-like structure that both sucks up blood and injects saliva.
 The saliva serves the purpose of acting like an anesthetic so you do don't feel the bite, but also an anticoagulant so that the blood flows freely.
-It is the saliva that carries pathogens that can lead to disease.
+It is the saliva that carries pathogens that can lead to disease, not that there is a risk of blood from another person getting into another bite.

 Some mosquito-borne diseases that can be transmitted include: